927 Roper Street

 Historical occupancy (2025): The property operated at full occupancy during the 2025 income period, according to seller-provided information.
 This is reflected in the $52,101 gross annual collection shown in the income history above.

 Current occupancy (as of most recent update): Current occupancy may vary due to normal room turnover.
-As of the most recent information provided, one room was recently vacant, in turnover, or actively relisting.
-The lower April 2026 collections reflect this current activity.
+As of the most recent information provided, Room 2 is occupied and Room 8 is actively relisting.
 Buyer should verify current room status, lease terms, rent roll, platform records, and occupancy before closing.
 Information provided here reflects seller-reported and platform-documented status and may not reflect conditions at time of closing.

 What you are buying.